yingjialong/obsidian-CloudStorage/README.md

 ## Feedback and Contributions

 We value your input!
 If you have suggestions for improvements or new features, please let us know.
-For those interested in contributing to the development of Obsidian Cloud Storage, check out our [contribution guidelines](#) (Coming soon).
+For those interested in contributing to the development of Cloud Storage, check out our [contribution guidelines](#) (Coming soon).

-Thank you for choosing Obsidian Cloud Storage to enhance your note-taking experience!
+Thank you for choosing Cloud Storage to enhance your note-taking experience!